The Garden At This Women's Shelter Provides Fresh Produce—And Hope

-This video was produced by Lucia Nazzaro, shot by Taylor Pelletier and edited by our very own intern, Cristina Ferreira.
-To see more uplifting videos go to our YouTube page!
+This video was produced by Lucia Nazzaro, shot by Taylor Pelletier and edited by our intern, Cristina Ferreira.
+To see more uplifting videos, pop on over to our YouTube page!